sandeepyadav10011995/LLD/TODO APP/Kafka vs RabbitMQ.md

 Kafka and RabbitMQ are both messaging systems that are commonly used in modern distributed systems.
 While they share some similarities, they differ in several ways.

+RabbitMQ : prefetch simply controls how many messsages the broker allows to be outstanding at the consumer at a time.

 1. Architecture:
     *   Kafka is a distributed streaming platform, which means that it is designed to handle high-throughput, low-latency data streams.
 It is built on a pub-sub model and provides durable, fault-tolerant messaging between